Orbital stability of the black soliton for the quintic Gross-Pitaevskii equation: Coercivity of the quintic Ginzburg-Landau energy

 \begin{remark} Note that the quadratic term $\|\zf_2\rho_c\|^2_{L^2}$ is not appearing in \eqref{genexpanE2} because the lower bound is already guaranteed only with the current terms.
-For the sake of simplicity we will not include such a quadratic term hereafter but note that keeping it, we would recover \eqref{expanE2} in the limit $c\longrightarrow0$. \end{remark}
+Hereafter and for the sake of simplicity we will not include such a quadratic term but note that keeping it, we would recover \eqref{expanE2} in the limit $c\longrightarrow0$. \end{remark}

 \begin{proof} First of all, we remind that $\zf=\zf_1 + i\zf_2\in\mathcal{H}(\R)$ and that defining the quadratic form in $\zf$